egoist/styled-vue/README.md

 }
 ```

-Note CSS variables can only apply to current component and child components, so if you are trying to use them on parent selector like `body`, they **WON'T** work!
+Note CSS variables (dynamic value) can only apply to current component and child components, so if you are trying to use them on parent selector like `body`, they **WON'T** work!
 Currently there's no easy way to fix this.

 ### TypeScript